anthonyverdonkschot/Apply-Filters-to-SQL-Queries/README.md

 ## Summary

 In conclusion, I successfully examined suspicious logins within the organization using SQL filters and queries.
 The `AND`, `OR`, and `NOT` logical operators allowed me to conditionalize queries.
 Using the `LIKE` operator and the `%` wildcard permitted searching for patterns.
+I also queried specific employees whose machines required security updates.